Cosmic-Ide/Cosmic-IDE/docs/user-guide.md

 ## Gradle sync and builds

-Gradle integration runs in the selected JDK, outside ART, and is bound to one project at a time.
-Opening a workspace starts or reuses that project's tooling provider.
-Leaving all project screens stops it.
+Gradle support is plugin-provided.
+Opening a workspace triggers a project sync command.

 The resizable bottom tool window contains:

-- a **Sync** tab with model-discovery output;
+- a **Sync** tab with command output;
 - one tab per launched Gradle task, plugin command, or interactive project terminal, including status, output, close, and rerun controls.

 Without a matching plugin run command, the Run button starts the Gradle `run` task.
-The task chooser can start any task advertised by the current Gradle model.
-Builds support streamed output, progress, cancellation, and interactive input through the tooling bridge.
+The task chooser can start any task advertised by the current project's task providers.
+Sync, build, and run commands execute in a PTY terminal within the editor tool window.
 Gradle wrapper configuration and project build scripts still determine the actual distribution, repositories, dependencies, and tasks.

 Projects using Cargo, CMake, or another build system can register their workflow as a custom project